Naereen/web-sphinx/firefox-extensions.en.rst

 * `Quick Locale Switcher <https://addons.mozilla.org/en-us/firefox/addon/quick-locale-switcher>`_ to... quickly change the ``locale`` settings (the language you ask the pages to be displayed),
 * `Reload Plus <https://addons.mozilla.org/en-us/firefox/addon/reload-plus>`_ to regain control of your cache (``Ctrl+F5`` reload the page, erasing the local cached version).

-..
-FIXME Dunno how to explain this one.

 Other extensions
 ^^^^^^^^^^^^^^^^
 * `All-in-One Sidebar <https://addons.mozilla.org/firefox/addon/all-in-one-sidebar/>`_ if you like having history, downloads, favorites all in the sidebar (useful on a large screen for example),